simonemberton/Introduction_to_Creative_Coding/session_02.md

 }
 ```

-* See how the numbers that are output to the console change as you move and stop moving.
+* See how the difference between the two numbers that are output to the console are greater when you move the mouse and then come closer together as you stop moving.

+* Change the code from Task 3 so that lines on both axis (X and Y) are drawn with the easing technique.

 * Try changing the value of the ```easing``` variable and see how it changes the movement.

-* Add some code so that the easing also happens on the Y axis.

-### Task 4 - Conditionals
+### Task 5 - Conditionals

 For this task you need to make use of ```mouseIsPressed``` and an ```if``` statement.
 If the mouse is pressed make something happen e.g. the screen changes colour or an object is drawn.

 [HINT](https://p5js.org/reference/#/p5/mouseIsPressed)

+Now add another ```if``` statement so that something else happens when a key is pressed.